 This diagram shows the top level of the

 nrhdlSSBDecodingCore model.
-The input data is 4 OFDM symbols for the synchronization signal block (SSB), with the data scaled within the range +/-1.
+The input data is 4 OFDM symbols for the synchronization signal block (SSB), with the values scaled within the range +/-1.
 The model starts processing when all of the SSB data has been input to the model and startProcessing is asserted.
-The startProcessing signal indicates when all of the SSB data has been written, the NCellID and Lmax inputs are valid, and processing of the SSB can begin.
+The startProcessing signal also indicates that the NCellID and Lmax inputs are valid.

-The pbch processing subsystem performs DMRS search, channel estimation and equalization, QPSK symbol demodulation, and descrambling.
-The output from the pbch processing subsystem is passed to the bch processing subsystem which performs rate recovery, polar decoding, and CRC decoding.
-The prepOutputs subsystem uses the control signal to produce the status output, and creates the diagnostics bus using signals from intermediate points in the processing.
+The PBCH processing subsystem performs DMRS search, channel estimation and equalization, QPSK symbol demodulation, and descrambling.
+The output from the PBCH processing subsystem is passed to the BCH processing subsystem which performs rate recovery, polar decoding, and CRC decoding.
+The Diagnostics Bus Creation subsystem creates the diagnostics bus by concatenating the diagnostics from the PBCH and BCH processing subsystems.

 The channel est + eq subsystem performs channel estimation using the received data and the reference DMRS.
-The channel estimate performs linear interpolation between DMRS locations within an OFDM symbol, but does not perform averaging between symbols in case of any residual carrier frequency offset.
-Phase equalization of the PBCH symbols is then performed, before QPSK demodulation and descrambling are performed, using ibar_SSB and Lmax to calculate the descrambling sequence.
+The channel estimate applies linear interpolation between DMRS locations within an OFDM symbol, but does not average across time in case of any residual carrier frequency offset.
+Phase equalization of the PBCH symbols is then performed, followed by QPSK demodulation and descrambling, using ibar_SSB and Lmax to calculate the descrambling sequence.

 nrhdlMIBRecovery model connects the two reference models for SSB Decoding and SSB detection (